-- Percent of Person-Miles on Interstate System that is Reliable - Percent of Person-Miles on Non-Interstate NHS that is Reliable - Utilizing travel time data from the National Performance Management Research Data Set (NPMRDS), calculate the 80th percentile and the 50th percentile highest travel time for every segment of the Interstate system or the Non-Interstate NHS for each of the following four time periods from January 1st through December 31st of a given year: - a.
+- Percent of Person-Miles on Interstate System that is Reliable - Percent of Person-Miles on Non-Interstate NHS that is Reliable - 1.
+Utilizing travel time data from the National Performance Management Research Data Set (NPMRDS), calculate the 80th percentile and the 50th percentile highest travel time for every segment of the Interstate system or the Non-Interstate NHS for each of the following four time periods from January 1st through December 31st of a given year: - a.
 6 a.m.
 10 a.m.
 (Monday through Friday) - b.
 10 a.m.
 4 p.m.
 (Monday through Friday) - c.
 4 p.m.
 8 p.m.
 (Monday through Friday) - d.
 6 a.m.
 8 p.m.
 (Saturday and Sunday) - 2.
-Calculate the level of travel time reliability (LOTTR) for every reporting segment of Interstate system or Non-Interstate NHS for by the following formula:
+For each time period, calculate the level of travel time reliability (LOTTR) for every reporting segment of Interstate system or Non-Interstate NHS for by the following formula:

-Segment Level of Travel Time Reliability = 80th Percentile Travel Time of Segment 50th Percentile Travel Time of Segment
+Segment Level of Travel Time Reliability = $\frac{80 \text{th Percentile Travel Time of Segment}}{50 \text{th Percentile Travel Time of Segment}}$

 - 3. Identify as reliable any reporting segment of the Interstate system or the Non-Interstate NHS that has an LOTTR of below a threshold of 1.50 for all four time periods. - 4.
-Calculate for each reporting segment of the Interstate system or Non-Interstate NHS the annual personmiles of travel (APMT) based on the Annual Average Daily Traffic (AADT) volumes provided by the State for the national Highway Performance Monitoring System (HPMS) by the following formula:
+Calculate for each reporting segment of the Interstate system or Non-Interstate NHS the annual person-miles of travel (APMT) based on the Annual Average Daily Traffic (AADT) volumes provided by the State for the national Highway Performance Monitoring System (HPMS) by the following formula: